Biancheng118/Deranged_Penguins_505/README.md

 # **In Search of the Deranged Penguin**

-An immersive AR/VR project exploring themes of individuality, group dynamics, and choice through the metaphor of penguin colonies and a lone, philosophical penguin.
+An immersive VR and AR storytelling experience that invites users to explore themes of individuality, group dynamics, and reflection through the behaviors of a penguin flock and a lone philosopher penguin.

+---

 ## **Project Overview**
-**"In Search of the Deranged Penguin"** invites users to engage in a thought-provoking experience inspired by Werner Herzog’s concept of a “deranged penguin.”
-Users explore a snowy landscape, choosing whether to stay with a group of penguins or pursue a lone penguin who has deviated from the flock.
-The project reflects philosophical ideas on freedom, choice, and solitude through immersive storytelling, combining AR and VR elements.

-## **Features**
-- **Multi-Path Storyline**: Users choose between following the flock or the lone penguin, each leading to different emotional experiences.
-- **AR and VR Integration**: The experience is available in both augmented reality (AR) and virtual reality (VR) formats, offering different levels of immersion.
-- **Philosophical Themes**: Dialogue and narrative choices reflect ideas from philosophers such as Friedrich Nietzsche, encouraging users to reflect on individuality and life paths.
-- **Environmental Effects**: Dynamic weather changes, ambient sounds, and visual cues enhance immersion and guide the user’s experience.
+**"In Search of the Deranged Penguin"** delivers a thought-provoking experience where players interact with a vibrant penguin world.
+In VR, users make choices that determine their path and experience distinct emotional and philosophical journeys.
+In AR, players observe a happy penguin group and a lone penguin philosopher in a real-world setting, blending warmth, introspection, and immersion.

 ---

+## **Project Features**

-## **AR Experience**
+### **VR Experience**
-- **QR Code Activation**: Users scan a QR code to place virtual penguins in real-world spaces.
-- **Interactive Penguins**: Users can tap penguins to trigger animations and thought bubbles with unique messages.
-- **Proximity Events**: Events and dialogues are triggered based on the user’s movement within the AR environment.
+In the VR environment, users can choose from **four distinct paths**:
+1. **Join the Flock to Eat**
+   - Relax with the penguins as they joyfully share food.
+   - *Atmosphere*: Light-hearted, cheerful, and communal.
+   - *Sample Dialogue*:
+     - *"Did someone say fish?"*
+     - *"Life is good when you’re surrounded by friends!"*

+2. **Follow the Flock to Shelter**
+   - Stay warm and safe with the penguin group as they find shelter together.
+   - *Atmosphere*: Cozy, peaceful, and secure.
+   - *Sample Dialogue*:
+     - *"The snow feels nice today, doesn't it?"*
+     - *"Fish, shelter, friends… What more could we need?"*

+3. **Chase the Philosopher Penguin**
+   - Embark on an adventure by following the lone philosopher penguin, triggering deep and reflective conversations.
+   - *Atmosphere*: Mysterious, introspective, and philosophical.
+   - *Sample Dialogue*:
+     - *"Why do you follow me?"*
+     - *"Is solitude a burden or a gift?"*

+4. **Free Exploration**
+   - Roam freely as a penguin, observing the flock, the philosopher, and the Arctic environment at your own pace.
+   - *Atmosphere*: Calm, exploratory, and immersive.

+Each path includes tailored **dialogue bubbles**, **ambient soundscapes**, and **dynamic environmental changes** that immerse the user in unique emotional experiences.

 ---

-## **VR Experience**
+### **AR Experience**
-- **Exploration of Polar Landscape**: Users explore a polar environment with snowstorms, glaciers, and Northern Lights.
-- **Branching Narratives**: Different choices lead to varied outcomes, mirroring the complexities of individual decisions.
-- **Emotional Feedback**: Users' choices impact the background sounds and environment, shifting between cheerful and melancholic atmospheres.
+In the AR environment, players activate the experience by scanning a **deer landmark** in the school courtyard.
+- **Penguin Group**: A joyful and lively flock of penguins appears, interacting warmly with each other.
+   - *Sample Dialogue*:
+     - *"Nothing to worry about – we’ve got each other!"*
+     - *"Stay close, the flock keeps us safe and warm."*
+- **Philosopher Penguin**: A lone penguin walks slowly away from the group, triggering chat bubbles every 3 seconds with reflective questions.
+   - *Sample Dialogue*:
+     - *"To wander is to find yourself."*
+     - *"The horizon is my only companion."*

+This experience blends virtual penguins with real-world settings, creating a juxtaposition of warmth and introspection that encourages users to reflect on their own choices.

 ---

-## **Technical Requirements**
-- **Assets**:
-  - Penguin models from the [Unity Asset Store](https://assetstore.unity.com/packages/3d/characters/animals/birds/imperial-penguin-100397).
-  - Custom model for the philosophical penguin.
-  - Environmental effects using Unity’s Particle System for weather and dynamic lighting.

-- **Core Mechanics**:
+## **Core Features**
-  - **QR Code Activation**: Loads AR elements into the real-world environment.
-  - **Tap Interaction**: Users tap on penguins to trigger animations and dialogues.
-  - **Proximity Triggers**: Dialogue activates when the user approaches the lone penguin.
-  - **State Management System**: Controls active dialogues and animations based on user choices.
-  - **Branching Narrative System**: Adjusts outcomes according to user decisions.
+- **Dynamic Storytelling**: User choices determine narrative flow, dialogue, and environmental atmosphere.
+- **Immersive Sound Design**: Tailored ambient sounds and background music enhance the emotional tone of each path.
+- **Interactive Chat Bubbles**: Penguins' dialogue changes based on the chosen path, fostering unique experiences.
+- **Mixed Reality Integration**: AR penguins appear in real-world spaces, blending joy and thought-provoking themes.

 ---

+## **Technical Components**
+- **3D Models**: Penguins and environmental assets from Unity Asset Store.
+- **Sound Design**:
+  - Happy flock: Light, cheerful tones.
+  - Philosopher Penguin: Reflective and somber background music.
+- **Dialogue System**: Chat bubbles that trigger dynamically based on user proximity and choices.
+- **AR Activation**: QR code scan triggers penguin interactions in real-world environments.

+---

+## **How to Play**

+### **VR**:
+1. Launch the VR environment.
+2. Choose one of the four paths:
+   - Follow the flock to eat.
+   - Join the flock to shelter.
+   - Chase the philosopher penguin.
+   - Free exploration mode.
+3. Experience tailored dialogue, soundscapes, and emotional tones.

+### **AR**:
+1. Locate the deer landmark in the school courtyard.
+2. Scan the landmark using your device’s camera.
+3. Watch the penguin group appear and interact with the philosophical penguin as it walks away.

+---

 ## **Team Responsibilities**
-- **Brian Bian**: Storyline, documentation, script writing, model building, coding, and AR adaptation from VR.
+- **Brian Bian**: Storyline, documentation, coding, model building, and VR/AR adaptation.
-- **Jonathan Gresl**: Scene building, programming VR interactions, animations, dialogue systems, and selection menus.
+- **Jonathan Gresl**: Scene building, VR logic programming, and dialogue integration.
-- **Touba Sheikhshab**: Storyline development, emotional impact, plot design, and VR/AR project validation.
+- **Touba Sheikhshab**: Storyline development, emotional impact design, and project validation.

 ---

-## **How to Run**
-1. **VR Mode**:
-   - Open the Unity project and run the scene designed for VR.
-   - Use a VR headset for the best immersive experience.

-2. **AR Mode**:
-   - Scan the QR code to place penguins in your environment.
-   - Interact with penguins by tapping and following the lone penguin to unlock narrative events.

----

-## **Philosophical Inspiration**
+## **Inspirational Quote**
-This project draws inspiration from Friedrich Nietzsche's ideas about freedom and individuality.
-A fitting quote from Nietzsche used in the project:
-**"No one can construct for you the bridge upon which precisely you must cross the stream of life, no one but you yourself alone."**
+> *"No one can construct for you the bridge upon which precisely you must cross the stream of life, no one but you yourself alone."*
+> — **Friedrich Nietzsche**

 ---